JeffBarnard/BRTDataTools.StormAlert/README.md

 # GPDataTools StormAlert

-A native MAUI .NET mobile app that detects storms based on the rate of change of barometric pressure.
+A cross-platform MAUI .NET mobile app that detects storms based on the rate of change of barometric pressure.

 <img src="./AppMainPage.png" height="660"> <img src="./AppAlert.png" height="660">
 <!--